Cam Davis wins Rocket Mortgage Classic on 5th playoff hole

-DETROIT (AP) — Cam Davis won the Rocket Mortgage Classic on Sunday for his first PGA Tour title when Troy Merritt missed a 6-foot par putt on the fifth hole of a playoff.
+DETROIT (AP) — Cam Davis holed a 50-foot sand shot on the 71st hole of regulation and that propelled him into a five-hole playoff where he outlasted Troy Merritt and Joaquin Niemann to win the Rocket Mortgage Classic for his first PGA Tour victory.

+“It’s the only reason I’m sitting here now,” Davis said at a news conference alongside the trophy.
+“To be honest, in my head there wasn’t a thought of trying to hole it.”

+Davis ultimately won when Merritt missed a 6-foot par putt on the fifth playoff hole.

-Davis missed putts to win on each of the playoff holes.
+Davis missed putts to win on each of the playoff holes, but maintained his composure because he knew good shots set up putts he just missed.

 The 26-year-old Australian left 6- and 18-foot putts high, a 25-foot putt low and a 19-footer high.
-He misread a break on a 12-foot putt on the fifth playoff hole, then won when Merritt made bogey.
+He misread a break on a 12-foot putt on the fifth playoff hole and settled for a par, then won when Merritt made bogey.

+“I just tried to put as much out of my mind as I could and just hit every shot for what it was worth,” Davis said.
+“As simple as that’s said, it’s so hard to do when the pressure’s on like that.
+I just kept on putting good swings on it.

+“I guess I didn’t make any putts, but I kept on putting it in play, so it worked out all right.”

-Davis closed with a 5-under 67 to match Merritt (68) and Joaquin Niemann (68) at 18-under 270 at Detroit Golf Club.
+Davis closed with a 5-under 67 to match Merritt (68) and Niemann (68) at 18-under 270 at Detroit Golf Club.
 Niemann dropped out of the playoff with a bogey on the first extra hole, his first bogey of the week.

+“It’s hard to be standing here knowing that there is a playoff going on right now,” Niemann told reporters.

 Niemann had a chance to win it on the 72nd hole, but left a 17-foot putt high.

-Davis holed a 50-foot sand shot for eagle on the par-5 17th and birdied the par-4 18th to get to 18 under.
+“I should have won this tournament, but I mean, it is what it is,” Niemann said.
+“I’m going to go rest next week and try to do my best for the (British) Open and the Olympics.”

-Niemann followed with two shots that went 569 yards and he two-putted from 14 feet to take the lead at 18 under, but he quickly had company.
+Niemann had two shots that went 569 yards at 17 and he two-putted from 14 feet to take the lead at 18 under, but he quickly had company.

-Merritt, who was in the final group with Niemann, made his fourth birdie in a five-hole stretch to share the lead.
-Davis joined them with the eagle-birdie finish.
+Merritt, who was in the final group with Niemann, made his fourth birdie in a five-hole stretch to share the lead at 17.

 The 22-year-old Niemann shared the second- and third-round lead and was runner-up for the third time, including coming up short in a playoff at the Sentry Tournament of Champions.